Balraj Sahni: Early life

 Sahni was born on 1 May 1913 in Rawalpindi, Punjab, British India.
+His father belonged to the Arya Samaj organization, a Hindu reformist movement, and stressed the importance of social reforms as well the independence movement also admiring individuals such as Gandhi and Tagore, which would instill an early idealism in the mind of Sahni.
+His son Parikshit Sahni would say that, later in his life, Sahni would keep such idealism but with a non-religious approach, as he'd identify with Marxism and declare himself an atheist.

-He studied at Government College (Lahore) and Gordon College.
+He studied at Government College (Lahore) and Gordon College Rawalpindi.
 After completing his master's degree in English Literature from Lahore, he went back to Rawalpindi and joined his family business.
 He also held a bachelor's degree in Hindi.
 Soon after, he married Damayanti Sahni.